dadaista/davhttp/README.md

 # davhttp
-minimal dependency C code for HTTP GET and POST (on Windows)
+minimal dependency C code for HTTP GET and POST (only Windows so far)

+### What it does
-IMPORTANT: only GET is implemented.
+only GET is implemented.

     void main(int argc, char *argv[])
     {